-How to Find Text on Web Page in Safari for iOS 10 & iOS 9 on iPhone & iPad with iOS 12, iOS 11, 10, 9
+How to Find Text on Web Page in Safari on iPhone & iPad with iOS 12, iOS 11, 10, 9

 If you have ever been reading a web page or website in Safari for iOS and wanted to quickly locate a particular text phrase or word within that active webpage, you’ll be happy to know that searching for matched text in Safari has gotten much easier on the iPhone, iPad, and iPod touch with the latest releases of iOS.